Aanchal-1234/MyReports-Website/README.md

 ### **How I Incorporated Agile Methodology During The Development Cycle**
 SCRUM (Systematic Customer Resolution Unravelling Meeting) is a subset of Agile, a framework for developing software.
 SCRUM takes advantage of different techniques to achieve goals in Agile.
 SCRUM promotes an iterative model where the planning is performed on a very short term.
 The basic time working unit is the sprint.
 SCRUM teams always reason in sprints and their planning is limited to sprints.
 <br><br>
-Sprint 1 (May 5): Sprint Planning, Research and Design - Researching about various face recognition libraries and SDKs that can be used to make a facial recognition system.
+**Sprint 1 (May 5): Sprint Planning, Research and Design** - Researching about various face recognition libraries and SDKs that can be used to make a facial recognition system.
 After finalising some related libraries for making the website, I searched for tutorials and other resources to design my website.

-Sprint 2 (May 12): Front-end Development - Designed a wireframe including the functionalities I want and designed the UI.
+**Sprint 2 (May 12): Front-end Development** - Designed a wireframe including the functionalities I want and designed the UI.
 Started the front-end development process by taking help from YouTube tutorials.
 Built a website using HTML, CSS and javascript for the first time.

-Sprint 3 (May 19): Back-end Development and debugging- Started the backend development using python.
+**Sprint 3 (May 19): Back-end Development and debugging** - Started the backend development using python.
 Encountered occasional bugs which I debugged timely.

-Sprint 4 (May 26): Debugging and finalising the project - Integrated the whole project, made the required changes to make it more presentable and finalised the project.
+**Sprint 4 (May 26): Debugging and finalising the project** - Integrated the whole project, made the required changes to make it more presentable and finalised the project.

 <h2>Getting Started</h2>